fffmath/MSBsOfPrivateKeyAttack/README.md

 Code for the paper [“Small Public Exponent Brings More: Improved Partial Key Exposure Attacks against RSA"](https://eprint.iacr.org/2024/1329.pdf).

-I'm delighted to see these results appear in CTF competitions, and I would love to know which CTF they appear in.
+I'm delighted to see these results appear in CTF competitions 🚩, and I would love to know which CTF they appear in.
 Feel free to email me the challenge details and your competition link, and I'll update to share them at [Some related CTF challenges](#some-related-ctf-challenges) 😃😃😃.

 ## Introduction